EndPointCorp/end-point-blog/2023/12/client-profile-j-g-title-company.md

 ![J.G.
 Title Company](/2023/12/client-profile-j-g-title-company/j-g-title-company.png)

 [J.G.
-Title](https://jgtitleco.com/) is a prominent service company specializing in dealership titling and registration processes across the country.
+Title](https://jgtitleco.com/) is a prominent service company specializing in automotive dealership titling and registration processes across the country.
 They simplify operations for their dealers, businesses, and individuals by giving tax/fee quotes, document validation, and checklists for all jurisdictions.

 Jordan Kivett, the owner of J.G.
 Title, envisioned an innovative web application to simplify dealership operations.
 He [contacted us](https://www.endpointdev.com/contact/) to request a quote for developing this solution and making his vision a reality.
 This project became a great opportunity for our [.NET team](https://www.endpointdev.com/team/) to build a robust system with state-of-the-art technologies, tied together and functioning seamlessly.